danzanzibar/space-rocks/README.txt

        I would decouple the 'Drawable' from the entity and simply hold an ID for some separate 'DrawableManager' to deal with.
 As it is, though, Entity is also a 'Drawable' and performs transforms to put it in the correct position and orientation before deferring to the enclosed drawable to draw the image.
-It also handles updating (though is overridden by some unique entities like lasers that have a limited life).
+It provides a 'update(dt)' method that is overridden by some entities like lasers that have a limited life.

        The 'CollisionManager', a subclass of 'EntityManager' is a bit of an oddball.
 It serves two purposes: it's a manager class for 'Explosion's and does collision